 Rounding out the interface is the location tool in the bottom right corner.
 It's shaped like an arrow (similar to Apple Maps) with your location denoted by a blue dot (also similar to Apple Maps, but less luminous).
 To the right of the search bar are icons for getting directions (we'll expand on that feature in the next section) and for adding your home and work addresses and seeing your Maps search history.
 There's also a setting for sending feedback to Google on any map problems just by shaking your device.
 Also onscreen is the familiar compass for finding your direction or locking the map to point north.

-Immediately after , customers and critics loudly (and rightly) of inaccurate location search and a lack of map data regarding points of interest.
-Fortunately, Google does search better than most everyone, and Google Maps for iOS is no exception.
-You can search for addresses as you would expect, but also landmarks, local restaurants, businesses, and common search terms like "pizza."
+Google does search better than almost everyone, and Google Maps for iOS is no exception.
+You can search for addresses as you would expect, but also landmarks, local restaurants, businesses and common search terms like "pizza."
 Google's database is more extensive and generally much more accurate than Apple's offering.
-It had some misses -- for instance a search for "burgers" around the CNET offices missed some obvious results -- but we felt more confident about the results.
+It had some misses -- for instance a search for "burgers" around the CNET offices missed some obvious results -- but we felt generally more confident about most results.